SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/spark-streaming/structured-streaming.md

 Transform Gems that generate code but do not work within Streaming Applications include Order By, Limit, and Window (partitionBy).
 Although Window would work with a watermarked column being part of the partitioning, it is advised to use `window()` or `session_window()` from the `pyspark.sql.functions package`.
 (More details on windowing [here](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#window-operations-on-event-time)) Watermarking has been added to the [Aggregate](/low-code-spark/gems/transform/aggregate.md) and [Deduplicate](/low-code-spark/gems/transform/deduplicate.md) Gems, as well as the [SQL Statement](/low-code-spark/gems/custom/sql-statement.md) Gem.
 The [Join Gem](/low-code-spark/gems/join-split/join.md) has also been updated with watermarking.

-## Future Work

-Adding a generic implementation for forEachBatch.